ameasure/autocoding-class/README.md

 Autocoding Class
 ================
-Notes from a class on machine learning autocoding for official statistics originally taught in 2014.
+Resources from a class on machine learning autocoding for official statistics originally taught in 2014.
+The best place to start is [here](https://github.com/ameasure/autocoding-class/blob/master/machine_learning.ipynb).